UEFA coefficient: Women's club coefficient

 A club's five-season coefficient is the cumulative total of its five-season coefficients from the reference period and 20% of its association's five-season association's coefficient.
 This ranking is used by UEFA to determine a club's seeding in club competition draws, including the qualifying and group stages of the UEFA Women's Champions League.

 The distribution of points is symmetrical to the distribution of points in association ranking.

 Current team ranking

-The ranking below takes into account of each team's performance in European competitions from 2021–22 to 2025–26, with the 2025–26 season currently taking place.
+The ranking below takes into account of each team's performance in European competitions from 2022–23 to 2026–27, with the 2026–27 season underway.

-The top 25 clubs as of 19 November 2025 are as follows:
+The top 25 clubs as of 23 September 2026 are as follows: